terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKatApp.isCalculating: boolean;

 Property Type: `boolean`; Read Only
-Whether or not the KatApp is currently triggering and processing a RBL Framework calculation.
+Whether or not the KatApp is currently triggering and processing a RBLe Framework calculation.

 #### IKatApp.lastCalculation

 Property Type: [`ILastCalculation | undefined`](#ilastcalculation); Read Only
-If a RBL Framework calculation has previously run, this property will contain a snapshot of the `ILastCalculation` object.
+If a RBLe Framework calculation has previously run, this property will contain a snapshot of the `ILastCalculation` object.

 #### IKatApp.state